Creating and Publishing a Listing

 3. After the VPS consumer contacts you, update the listing to add the organization account(s) requested by the VPS consumer.

 4. Publish the listing to share it to the specified accounts.
-See Publishing a Listing.
+See Publishing a listing.